Hyderabadi Muslims: Religion

-The majority of Hyderabadi Muslims are Sunni Muslims with Sufi influences and the minority is Twelver Shia and Ismaili Sunni Muslims mostly follow the Hanafi jurisprudence.
+The majority of Hyderabadi Muslims are Sunni Muslims with Sufi influences and the minority is Twelver Shia and Ismaili.
+Sunni Muslims mostly follow the Hanafi jurisprudence.
 Islam in Hyderabad, with historical patronizing by the rulers, has a strong Sufi influence.
 Tablighi Jamaat has also been active since the late 1950s, with its headquarters at Jama Masjid Mallepally.
 Salafi movement within Sunni Islam is also influential in some areas.
 Bismillah ceremony is an Islam initiation ceremony held for children, unique to the region.

 Mourning of Muharram is observed by the Shia minority.
 Processions are held every year and are attended by both Shia and Sunni Muslims, since the time of the Qutb Shahi dynasty as well as the Nizams.
 Though Asaf Jahs (Nizams), rulers of erstwhile Hyderabad State, were Sunni Muslims, they continued to patronise the observance of Muharram.
 It was during their time that special colonies for Shias were built in Darulshifa and surrounding areas.
 It was during the Asaf Jahi period that several ashurkhanas were built.

+Religious knowledge and its propagation flourished historically for Muslims under the Nizams, notably through institutions like the world-famous Jamia Nizamia, which became a key center of Islamic scholarship in India, housing thousands of manuscripts and producing significant scholarly works under the patronage of the Nizams.
+In present-day Hyderabad, this legacy continues through several contemporary Islamic educational institutions.
+In particular The Department of Islamic Studies at Maulana Azad National Urdu University (MANUU), established in 2012, offers postgraduate M.A., Ph.D., and diploma programs in Islamic Studies from a modern academic perspective.